Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

 \subsubsection{mmWave}

-Referred to as \ac{3GPP} \ac{FR}2, \ac{mmWave} spans frequencies from 24.25 GHz to 71 GHz~\cite{3gpp-tr-38.104}.
+Referred to \ac{3GPP} \ac{FR}2-1, \ac{mmWave} spans frequencies from 24.25 GHz to 52.6 GHz while \ac{3GPP} \ac{FR}2-2 designated for frequencies from 52.6 GHz to 71 GHz~\cite{3gpp-tr-38.104}.
 Given its large bandwidth and short \ac{OFDM} symbols, this spectrum enables ultra-high data rates and extremely low latency, making it ideal for bandwidth-intensive applications such as \ac{eMBB}. \ac{mmWave} also offers fiber-like speeds in fronthaul and backhaul communications, supporting network densification through small cells and high-directivity antennas.

 Despite its advantages, \ac{mmWave} has seen limited adoption in \acp{TN} due to its short range and high infrastructure costs.
 The severe free-space path loss, combined with high susceptibility to blockage from buildings, foliage, and human movement, requires a dense network of \acp{BS}, making large-scale deployment expensive.
 While small cell and advanced beamforming techniques based on \ac{MIMO} helps to mitigate these limitations, deployment remains challenging, particularly in rural and remote areas~\cite{chiaraviglio2017bringing}.
 The use of \ac{mmWave} in \acp{NTN} for broadband connectivity has recently gained significant research attention.
-The studies in~\cite{giordani2020non,giordani2020satellite} explored \ac{NTN} applications in \ac{6G}, evaluating aerial- and space-based \ac{mmWave} links to provide connectivity for ground terminals under various network configurations.
+The studies~\cite{giordani2020non,giordani2020satellite} explored \ac{NTN} applications in \ac{6G}, evaluating aerial- and space-based \ac{mmWave} links to provide connectivity for ground terminals under various network configurations.
 However, expanding \ac{NTN} into \ac{mmWave} bands requires effective spectrum-sharing techniques to balance isolation, licensing costs, and coexistence with existing \acp{TN}.
 Moreover, large-scale propagation models must be re-evaluated, considering factors such as path loss, penetration loss (also through the atmosphere), and shadow fading, which significantly impact \ac{NTN} protocol design~\cite{rappaport2017overview, shafi2018microwave}.